 how to cook frozen shrimp

 I buy several bags of large or jumbo frozen shrimp often.
-There are so many shrimp recipes we love.
-I could make something different every single week with them and my family would think I was a hero (I’ll take that).
-If you have several of the new appliances in your kitchen like I do, you should try our air fryer frozen shrimp as well.
+There are so many recipes we can make with them so I could make something different every single week with them and makes my family think I am a hero (I’ll take that).
+Between this and my air fryer frozen shrimp I can have two nights set.

 Frozen Shrimp Grill